goodhoko/jentak.co/resume/resume.md

 - I want to be the stupidest in the room constantly learning new stuff.
 - I enjoy the process of development from feature specification to deployment.
 I like to have a say in every stage of that process.
 - I have no interest in working for digital agencies spitting one app after another.
 I'd rather work on one product gradually bringing it to perfection.
-- Showing up in one office every day seems like a thing of the past century to me.
-Remote is the way to roll.
+- Remote is the way to roll.

 ## Where to catch me
 - [jen@buhvi.co](mailto:jen@buhvi.co)